 Occupational therapists can help some children learn ways to compensate for their muscle problems and thus do daily activities (such as bathing, eating, and dressing) for themselves.
 Or therapists may teach children to use devices that help them do these activities.

-Certain drugs may help.
+Certain medications may help.
 When botulinum toxin is injected into muscles, the muscles are less able to pull unevenly on joints and less likely to become permanently shortened (called contractures).
-Botulinum, the bacterial toxin that causes botulism, works by paralyzing muscles.
-(It is the same drug that is used to treat wrinkles.)
-Or another drug may be injected into the nerves that stimulate the affected muscles.
-This drug slightly damages the nerves, lessening the muscle's pull on the joint.
+Botulinum toxin, the bacterial toxin that causes botulism, works by paralyzing the injected muscles.
+It is the same drug sold as Botox that is used to treat wrinkles.
+Another medication may be injected into the nerves that stimulate the affected muscles.
+This medication slightly damages the nerves, lessening the muscle's pull on the joint.

-Other drugs are used to lessen spasticity.
-They include baclofen, benzodiazepines (such as diazepam), tizanidine, and sometimes dantrolene, all taken by mouth.
+Other medications used to lessen spasticity include baclofen, benzodiazepines (such as diazepam), tizanidine, and sometimes dantrolene, all taken by mouth.
 Some children with severe spasticity benefit from an implantable pump that provides a continuous infusion of baclofen into the fluid around the spinal cord.

 Surgery may be done to cut or lengthen tendons of the stiff muscles that limit motion.
 Also, surgeons may connect tendons to a different part of the joint to balance the pull on the joint.
 Sometimes cutting certain nerve roots coming from the spinal cord (dorsal rhizotomy) reduces the spasticity and may help a few children, especially those who were born prematurely, as long as spasticity affects mainly the legs and mental function is good.

 Many children with cerebral palsy grow normally and may attend regular schools if they do not have severe intellectual disabilities.
 Other children require extensive physical therapy, need special education, and are severely limited in activities of daily living, requiring some type of lifelong care and assistance.
 However, even severely affected children can benefit from education and training, which increase their independence and self-esteem and greatly reduce the burden for family members or other caregivers.